adiachenko/skeleton-laravel/README.md

 git commit -m "Initial commit"
 ```

-## What `composer configure` Updates
+## Configure Script: What Gets Updated

-The script (`configure.php`) is interactive-only.
+The script (`composer configure`) is interactive-only.
 Each prompt shows a default value in square brackets, and pressing Enter accepts that default.
 It asks for:

 - Vendor